stormpath/stormpath-documentation/source/003_quickstart.rst

   Update links once the documentation is complete.

-- Try out Stormpath in your favorite programming language with our `7-Minute Tutorial <https://stormpath.com/tutorial>`_.
+- Try out Stormpath in your favorite programming language with one of our language-specific `quickstarts <https://stormpath.com/tutorial>`_.
+Simply choose the integration of your choice, and then click on Quickstart.
 - Learn to easily partition user data with our `Guide to Building Multitenant SaaS Applications <http://docs.stormpath.com/guides/multi-tenant/>`_.
 - Easily support Google and Facebook Login with our new :ref:`Social Login & Integration Guide <social-authn>`.
 - Or simply jump into the next section and learn about :doc:`Account Management </004_accnt_mgmt>`.